A Layered Protocol Architecture for the Internet of Agents: A Layered Architecture for the Agentic Web

 \textbf{2.
-Semantic Grounding} Once the context is locked, it is the SNL's job to ground all data.
+Semantic Grounding} Once the context is locked, it is the SL's job to ground all data.
 This means binding data (text, numbers, vectors) from the agent's internal logic to the formal definitions in the Shared Context.
-This function supports both transactional and coordinative patterns, which map directly to the two dominant paradigms in multi-agent systems today: \textit{agent orchestration} and \textit{agent collaboration}.
-Transactional patterns enable orchestration, where a central agent coordinates task execution across subordinate agents (e.g., a travel agent orchestrating booking services).
-Coordinative patterns enable collaboration, where peer agents share state and intentions to jointly solve problems without central control (e.g., supply chain agents coordinating inventory decisions).
+This function supports both transactional and coordinative patterns.

+\textbf{3.
+Semantic Validation/Disambiguation} The next function is semantic validation, where the receiving agent's SL validates all incoming L8 `content` against the locked Shared Context.
+If an agent sends a message with an undefined concept or a concept which can potentially have more than one meaning, the SL initiates the \textbf{semantic disambiguation} process.
+This process allows the agents to negotiate a shared meaning for ambiguous terms or gain better clarity for which among many possibilities is the concept referring to, which can then be added to the shared semantic context.